whitneyburton/portfolios/students/1706-front/ben-porter/20170803-blake-griffin-m1.md

-# (Your Name) - (M1/M2/M3/M4) Portfolio
+# Ben Porter - M1 Portfolio

 ## Areas of Emphasis

-Not fully knowing what to expect coming in, and having very little Java Script background my main goals were to get the foundations and fundamentals as quickly as possible.
+Not fully knowing what to expect coming in, other than a challenge,  and having very little Java Script background my main goals were to get the foundations and fundamentals as quickly as possible.
 I also set out to ensure continued growth throughout the mod.

 ## Rubric Scores